Overview of WebbPSF

 Transmission curves for Roman WFI.

 The field-dependent aberrations used in WebbPSF are provided in the forms of Noll Zernike coefficients at five field points for each of the 18 detectors.
-WebbPSF interpolates these Zernike coefficients both in position and wavelength to calculate the total wavefront at a specific position on any given detector, which is then used to calculate the PSF.
+WebbPSF interpolates these Zernike coefficients both in position and wavelength to calculate the total wavefront error at a specific position on any given detector, which is then used to calculate the PSF.
 Below, we show the variation of three Zernikes (defocus, 0-degree and 45-degree astigmatism; Z4, Z5, Z6 respectively) over all 18 detectors at 0.48 μm.

 Examples of the variation of the first three Zernikes over the WFI focal plane array, as taken from the Cycle 9 reference data.
 The reference data include Zernikes up to Z22.